-The selection criteria for this competition are from 34 CFR 75.210.
+The selection criteria for this competition are from 34 C.F.R. § 75.210.
 The maximum score for all selection criteria is 100 points.
+The competitive preference priority, with a quality submission, is a maximum of 15 points.
+The maximum score an application can receive is 115 points.
 The points or weights assigned to each criterion are indicated in parentheses.
 Non-Federal peer reviewers will review each application.
 They will be asked to evaluate and score each program narrative against the following selection criteria.
 The maximum possible score for each selection criterion is indicated in parentheses.

-Scoring Rubric
+Optional Scoring Rubric

-A scoring rubric will be provided as a suggested guideline to assist peer reviewers during the application review process.
+A scoring rubric is provided below as a suggested guideline to assist peer reviewers during the application review process.
 Reviewers are not required to use the scoring rubric; that is, it is an advisory tool that is intended to promote consistency and reliability and to minimize the subjectivity of scoring judgments made during the application review process.
-The 21st CCLC NTAC competition scoring rubric is provided in this application package to assist applicants and the general public in understanding more fully how applications will be evaluated.
+The College Assistance Migrant Program competition scoring rubric is provided in this application package to assist applicants and the general public in understanding more fully how applications will be evaluated.